The science of the sale. The art of lunch.

 Well, let’s do lunch the right way.

-Too often salespeople think that getting a lunch appointment is the victory, and don’t concentrate on building rapport and the relationship to ultimately make the sale.
+Too often, salespeople think that getting a lunch appointment is the victory and forget to make the sale.
 Big mistake.

-Even more often, companies and (cheap) managers will not reimburse salespeople for lunchtime meetings.
+Even more often, companies and managers will not reimburse salespeople for lunchtime meetings.
 Bigger mistake.

 But most often, when a company refuses to pay for lunches, the salesperson won’t invest his or her own money to build a relationship and make a sale.
 Biggest mistake.

-OK, OK.
-So much for philosophy.
-Let’s get down to the meat.
-The lunch meat.
+OK, OK-so much for philosophy.
+Let’s get down to the meat-the lunchmeat.
 Let’s say you get the appointment.
 Now what do you do?
-How do you plan?
 How do you impress?
-How do you relate?
 How do you build the relationship?
-And most important -- how do you make the sale?
+And most important: How do you make the sale?

-Here are the 20.5 secret recipes for lunch success.
-(No more food puns, I promise.
+Here are the 20.5 secret ingredients for lunch success.
+(No more food puns-I promise.
 Not another crumb, er, I mean morsel.)

-1. Picking them up is preferable to meeting them there.
-This gives you extra schmooze time on the way to lunch.
-And more rapport and sell time on the way back.
+1. Picking up your probable purchaser is preferable to meeting at the restaurant.
+This gives you extra schmooze time on the way to lunch-and more sell time on the way back.

 2. Eat at the right place.
-If you have a GREAT place and you are sure they like that type of food, go there -- otherwise go to THEIR favorite place.
-Make sure it’s a place you can talk -- lots of space, quiet enough to converse, and somewhat private.
+If you have a GREAT place and you are sure your probable purchaser will like the food, go there.
+Otherwise, go to the probable purchaser’s favorite place.
+Make sure it’s a place you can talk: lots of space, quiet enough to converse, and somewhat private.

-3. Pay in advance, or slip your credit card to the server at the start and tell him or her to just bring you the processed bill when you signal.
-Tip 20%.
+3. Pay in advance or slip your credit card to the server before the meal-with instructions to bring you the processed bill when you signal.
+Tip 20 percent.
 Don’t be a tightwad.

 4. Say the right things.
-Keep talk small at first -- about lunch, about their interests, about how they got started.
-More “them,” less “you.”
+Keep talk small at first: about lunch, about his interests, about how she got started.

 5. Impress and impressions.
-Don’t fuss about anything -- be polite even if the service sucks and the food is bad.
+Don’t complain about anything.
+Be polite even if the service is inadequate and the food is bland.

-6. Manners and mannerisms.
-Remember all the things your mother taught you and pounded into you.
+6. Mind your manners and mannerisms.
+Remember all the things your mother taught you and pounded into you?
 Make her proud.
 Turn your cell phone OFF.
 Don’t talk with your mouth full.
 You know what to do.

 7. Greet others, but make it brief.
-If you see someone you know, be sure to say hi and introduce the person as “my new customer” or “my friend.”
+If you see someone you know, be sure to say “Hi” and introduce your “probable purchaser” as “my new customer” or “my friend.”

-8. Talk business when they bring it up.
-When do you start “talking business?”
-When they do, not before.
+8. Talk business when the probable purchaser brings it up.
+When do you start “talking business”?
+When the probable purchaser does-not before.

-9. Ask thought provoking questions about them.
-Ask who they are trying to do business with (maybe you can make a connection) -- if you can’t, that’s a report card.
+9. Ask thoughtful questions that focus on the probable purchaser’s needs.
+Ask: “Who are you trying to do business with?”
+Maybe you can make a connection.
+If you can’t, that’s a report card.

 10. Keep the talk POSITIVE at all times.
-Besides teaching you manners, your mother said, “If you have nothing nice to say about someone, say nothing.”
-Do not violate this rule no matter what.
+Besides manners, your mother said: “If you have nothing nice to say about someone, say nothing.”
+Never violate this

-11. Be funny but don’t tell jokes.
-Jokes are the worst and lowest form of humor.
-Especially if they are in poor taste.
-And double especially if the other person has heard it before.
+11. Being funny is fine, but don’t tell jokes.
+Jokes are the worst and lowest form of humor- especially if they are in poor taste-and double especially if the other person has heard the joke before.
 Both scenarios make you look foolish.

-12. The more they talk, the more they will like you.
+12. The more your probable purchaser talks, the more he or she will like you.

 Ask about food.